MichaelBamba/ChildHoodCheckersInReact/README.md

 The board and pieces were taken from/based on the design of the board I used to play with him.

 The game if fully playable

+I followed code from https://github.com/codethejason/checkers and https://github.com/andreac92/react-checkers/tree/master/src whevever I got stuck on parts of how to code this.